 What is a post-mortem examination?

-A post-mortem examination, or post-mortem, is a medical examination of a body to find out the cause of death.
+A post-mortem examination, or post-mortem, is a medical examination of your relative’s body to find out the cause of their death.
 Sometimes it is called an autopsy.
-A post-mortem helps the coroner to decide if they need to hold an inquest.
-It will usually happen a day or two after your relative has died.
+A post-mortem will happen as soon as possible following your relative’s death.

-When a coroner arranges a post-mortem this is carried out by an independent medical professional such as a pathologist.
+When a coroner arranges the post-mortem, this is carried out by an independent medical professional such as a pathologist.
 A pathologist is a specialist doctor who can examine your relative’s body organs, tissues and fluids.
 They do this to find out how they died.

 The coroner may ask the pathologist to test your relative’s body for certain substances.
-They may want to know about any medication, illegal drugs, alcohol or other substances that your relative may have taken.
+They may want to know about any medication, illegal drugs, alcohol or other substances in your relative’s body.
 This is called a toxicology report.
-It can take about 6-8 weeks for the report to be ready.

 Once they have finished the tests you can: